-We may be unable to increase our competitiveness because of our labor arrangements agreement, (ii) Visteon will continue to use the services of these employees and, in some circumstances, other Ford UAW employees who transfer to our facilities, and (iii) Visteon will adopt a collective bargaining agreement for hourly employees hired into these UAW-represented facilities after , 2000 that closely reflects the Ford UAW agreement and the next two master agreements between Ford and the UAW.
+We may be unable to increase our competitiveness because of our labor arrangements agreement as of a date that will be no later than the date of the spin-off, will remain Ford employees indefinitely and will continue to be covered under the Ford UAW agreement, (ii) Visteon will continue to use the services of these employees and, in some circumstances, other Ford UAW employees who transfer to our facilities, and (iii) Visteon will adopt a collective bargaining agreement for hourly employees hired into these UAW-represented facilities after a date that will be no later than the date of the spin-off, that closely reflects the Ford UAW agreement and the next two master agreements between Ford and the UAW.
 In addition to guaranteeing Ford wage and benefit levels, the terms of the Ford UAW agreement provide for significant employment security.
 Under an agreement between Ford and us, we have agreed to reimburse Ford for the costs of the Ford employees working in our facilities, including amounts (limited to \$50 million per year in each of 2000-2004) for profit sharing based on Ford's profits.
 Our reimbursement obligations apply to all these employees even if we do not need or utilize all of them for any reason, including if we lose business from Ford or another VM.
-See "Relationship with Ford--Hourly Employee Assignment Agreement."
+See "Relationship with Ford - Hourly Employee Assignment Agreement."

-As part of the Ford UAW master collective bargaining agreement, Ford and the UAW have agreed that (i) all UAW-represented employees working at Visteon facilities covered by that agreement as of , 2000 will remain Ford employees indefinitely and will continue to be covered under the Ford UAW
+As part of the Ford UAW master collective bargaining agreement, Ford and the UAW have agreed that (i) all UAW-represented employees working at Visteon facilities covered by that

-We also have agreed with the UAW that all new hourly employees hired into our UAW-represented facilities covered by the Ford UAW agreement after , 2000 and during the term of the current four-year Ford UAW agreement and the terms of the next two master agreements between Ford and the UAW will, for the duration of their employment with and retirement from Visteon, receive wages, benefits and other terms and conditions of employment that closely reflect those required to be provided from time to time by Ford to its UAW-represented employees.
+We also have agreed with the UAW that all new hourly employees hired into our UAW-represented facilities covered by the Ford UAW agreement after a date that will be no later than the date of the spin-off and during the term of the current four-year Ford UAW agreement and the terms of the next two master agreements between Ford and the UAW will, for the duration of their employment with and retirement from Visteon, receive wages, benefits and other terms and conditions of employment that closely reflect those required to be provided from time to time by Ford to its UAW-represented employees.